eda-globetrotter/bergamo-segnali-e-sistemi/README.md

 # bergamo-segnali-e-sistemi
-Repository for notes and MATLAB code for signals and systems as well as signal processing
+Repository for notes and MATLAB code regarding signals and systems as well as signal processing